Introduction to the Power Platform

 Introduction to Power Apps

-In the world of the information worker you will handle information that is probably stored across different software suites, like SharePoint, Salesforce, Excel file, Access database, ...
+In the world of the information worker you will handle information that is probably stored across different software suites, like SharePoint, Salesforce, Excel files, Access databases, and so on.
 Typically, you would like your end-users to be able to browse and/or modify this data in a general user-friendly, and preferably mobile, way.
 Microsoft Power Apps allows people, without any development skills, to build applications that are mobile friendly on top of their data.
-Allowing other people to use the built application to browse the data and maybe even modify it.
+Other people can then be allowed to use the built application to browse the data and maybe even modify it.

 - What is Power Apps?